The Indescribable Power of Love

 Pride month, which is now a commemorative month in October, reached its 50th anniversary of practiced traditions in June 2020.
 Marches occur throughout the month and grows in numbers every year.
 Businesses show their support by changing profile pictures to the pride flag or waving it outside the building.
 Those within the LGBTQ+ community are beginning to feel comfortable with their sexuality and the stigma of “coming out” is decreasing as October 11th is considered national coming out day.

-The biggest thing to remember is that true change has only occurred recently and can be reverted without proper education and voters like you.
+The biggest thing to remember is that true change has only occurred recently.
+Easily reverted without proper education and voters.
 It wasn’t until 2015 that all states were required to accept same-sex marriages.
-There are currently fights against discrimination laws being put into effect for the LGBTQ+ and will continue to be put into place until they feel they have the same rights as everyone and are free of judgement.
+The battle wages on as we fight for discrimination laws for the LGBTQ+.
+Continuously being put into place until they obtain the same rights as everyone.
 The power of love allows people to love unconditionally.

 We All Love

 Everyone is capable of love if they choose to allow it into their hearts.
 There are always multiple perceptions to every side of the spectrum.
-Those who are born in hatred and judgement and have yet been educated on love, so all they know is hate.
+Those who are born in hatred and judgement are ignorant to love, so all they know is hate.
 People born in nothing but Love and only hate those who cannot understand that.
 And what both sides fail to realize is that everyone wants to receive unconditional love, but no one truly knows the intention of one person to another.

 The best thing I try to practice within myself is to put myself within someone’s shoes to understand, even if I can’t, to not show judgement as it is their life to live not mine.
 It is never justifiable to deny someone their right to enjoy life as long as it does not result in the destruction of another and I personally, as a straight white male, have never felt harm from my friends practicing what they consider love.
 Everyone Love Everyone — shoutout to Jackie Moon.